mukilk7/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image6]

 Overall, the model was able to classify 7 out of 8 signs correctly achieving an accuracy of 87.5% on the new images.
 This is reasonably close to the testing set accuracy of ~93%.
+This new image set accuracy shows that the model was slightly overfitting on the training set.
+The steps taken with adding pooling and dropout seems to have helped overall though as the new image set accuracy isn't too far from the test set accuracy.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)